Testimonials are the most powerful marketing and sales tool.

 At this very moment, your future customers are looking for someone to fix their problem.
 Make it easy for them to:

-A testimonial only becomes a good testimonial when it works like it should: It brings in more leads and customers.
+A testimonial only becomes a good testimonial when it works as it should: It brings in more leads and customers.

 If you’re still looking for more insights on how to use testimonials in marketing, read a recent blog post we wrote on How To Use Testimonials in Marketing.